aforward9600/pokemonpalette/README.md

   - Special damage effect now uses 2 bytes for damage instead of 1
   - Fixed Psywave underflow/overflow with levels of 0, 1, and above 170
   - Pokemon can now learn more than 1 more per level
+  - The 1.5x EXP boost function now has overflow protection
+  - Engine improvement: EXP Gained can now print up to five digits instead of four

 #CREDITS / SPECIAL THANKS: